What you need to know first: Headers.

 Let us explain!

-The [svrhs5:5] code leaves 5 spaces either side of the Heading, thus leaving room for page numbering of up to 999 or #III
+The [svrhs5:5] code reserves 5 spaces to either side of the Header, thus leaving room for page numbers up to 999 or #III

-You should also note that the values of M and N MUST be equal.
+You should also note that, unless you specify left or right justification, the values of M and N should be equal.